 Good ventilation will allow your home to stay cool and comfortable as fresh outdoor air flows through and reduces indoor temperatures.
 This type of ventilation comes with an added benefit as well.
-Since you won’t need to use fans or your air conditioning system with this method of home ventilation, you’ll save money on energy bills.
+Since you won’t need to use fans or your air conditioning system, you’ll save money on energy bills.

 Less Risk of Backdrafting

-When a home isn’t adequately ventilated, the atmosphere becomes a breeding ground for viruses and germs that adversely affect the health of those who come into contact with it.
-People who already suffered from conditions such as asthma, COPD or allergies are especially vulnerable, along with very young children and the elderly.
+When a home isn’t adequately ventilated, the atmosphere becomes a breeding ground for viruses and germs.
+People who suffer from conditions such as asthma, COPD or allergies are especially vulnerable, along with very young children and the elderly.
 Fresh, clean air is essential to keep everyone in your home breathing easy.

 Along with causing respiratory problems, these contaminants that invade your home also irritate skin conditions like eczema.
-Skin irritations, such as itching, dryness and rashes are often the result of poor ventilation and the poor indoor air quality (IAQ) that results from it.
+Skin irritations, such as itching, dryness and rashes can happen from poor ventilation and the poor indoor air quality (IAQ).
 Eyes can also become dry and itchy from airborne contaminants.